bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRoad/Documentation.md

   - Storm-water, surface-water and drainage systems
   - Other underground facilities located in the road body.
 - paved surfaces of:
-  - parking lots;
+  - parking lots
-  - service areas;
+  - service areas
-  - toll plazas;
+  - toll plazas
-  - parking buildings;
+  - parking buildings
-  - ferry ports;
+  - ferry ports
-  - airports.
+  - airports

 The following topics are out of scope: